About

 Governance

-Whilst the Centre’s administrative functions are based at the University of Newcastle, under the leadership of the Centre Director Centre operations and activities are directed and governed by an Executive Committee, Stakeholder Committee and two high-level advisory bodies – an Advisory Board and an International Advisory Panel.
+Whilst the Centre’s administrative functions are based at the University of Newcastle, under the leadership of the Centre Director, Centre operations and activities are directed and governed by an Executive Committee and Advisory Board.
+The Stakeholder committee is a representation of our industry and partner organisations.

 Executive Committee

-COEMinerals Executive Committee comprises the Centre’s Director, Deputy Director, COO, Communications lead, Node Leaders and Deputy Node Leaders.
+COEMinerals Executive Committee comprises the Centre’s Director, Deputy Director, COO, Node Leaders and Deputy Node Leaders and Communications Officer.
 The Executive Committee is responsible for:

 • Developing and implementing the strategic plan